alganet/coral/doc/test/common.md

 Basic Run
 ---------

 The basic test suite should run all document and library tests.
+We run it on the host machine to ensure the tests are properly working.

 ```console task
 $ sh ./spec_doc $(find doc/spec/*)